 - United Nations: raise awareness about the UN and its work by attending a conference at the UN each year, hosting UN Day, and participating in social media campaigns

-In my first semester as Director of SUN, I built a membership of over 130, hired and led its very first Board, raised over $300 for the SchoolBox Project, raised over $500 in Students Rebuild funds, and led over 15 successful events including UN Day at the MA Statehouse Hall of Flags.
+In my first semester as Director of SUN, I built a membership of over 130, hired and led its very first Board, raised over $2,600 for the SchoolBox Project, raised over $500 in Students Rebuild funds to clean up the world’s oceans, collected over 100 cans of food for the Greater Boston Food Pantry and led over 15 successful events including UN Day at the MA Statehouse Hall of Flags and a trip to the Global Engagement Summit at the United Nations in New York.